DecisionsDev/decisions-metering/charts/openshift/README.md

 5. Select the `Helm Charts` toggle button.
 6. Search `odm`
 7. Click the `Ibm Odm Metering` item and install the IBM ODM metering service.

+Once the metering service is installed, you can use it in ODM.
+See  Using the metering service with ODM on Kubernetes offering](../
+/ibm-odm-metering/README.md#using-the-metering-service-with-odm-on-kubernetes-offering)